georgjz/georgjz.github.io/_drafts/saa03.md

 On top, you have the two bitplanes and their hexadecimal equal.
 Below you see the graphics data stored once in planar and once in intertwined format.
 In both cases, The bytes are stored in consecutive memory locations from top to bottom.

 Why does the distinction matter?
 Nintendo has used both formats in their consoles.
 While the NES stored graphics data in planar format, the Game Boy used the intertwined format.
-Both consoles could display sprites with a maximum of four colors (why they used different formats on each console is anyone's guess; the overall architectures off both consoles aren't that different, to it probably came down to a factor like performance or code design).
+Both consoles could display sprites with a maximum of four colors (why they used different formats on each console is anyone's guess; the overall architectures off both consoles aren't that different, to it probably came down to a factor like performance or system design).

 So which format does the SNES use?
 The answer is both.

 I know, more confusion.
 But before I explain that, there is an important piece of information to add: While I simply used white as the color 0 of the palette, this isn't entirely correct.
 The first color of a palette has a special function.
 The SNES considers the first color in any palette as *transparent* and will not render it.
 So any pixel that has the color index 0 will not be displayed.
-We will see this in action in the example code later on.
+We will see this in action shortly.

 Now, back planar and intertwined.
 I told you the SNES uses both formats.
 Why?
 The SNES (unlike the NES and Game Boy) can actually switch between different bits-per-pixel formats.
-In fact, the SNES supports a total of five bit formats: 2bpp, 3bpp, 4bpp, 8bpp, and the special Mode 7 format (this is the ominous mode used in some games to simulate some kind of pseudo 3D rendering, e.g. the Final Fantasy VI opening sequence, Mario Kart, or Wipeout; I will cover Mode 7, but that is -sadly- still some way off).
+In fact, the SNES supports a total of five bit formats: 2bpp, 3bpp, 4bpp, 8bpp, and the special Mode 7 format (this is the ominous mode used in some games to simulate some kind of pseudo 3D rendering, e.g. the Final Fantasy VI opening sequence, Mario Kart, or R-Type; I will cover Mode 7, but that is -sadly- still some way off).

 You already know 1bpp and 2bpp.
 Extending 2bpp to 3bpp and 4bpp isn't hard if you understand how color indexing works by now.
 You simply add the extra bitplanes needed.
 So 3bpp will let you use a total of eight colors, 4bpp a total of 16 colors.
 The two most frequently used formats are 2bpp (HUD elements and background) and 4bpp (backgrounds and sprites).